Myeloid-derived suppressor cell: Activity/function

 MDSCs are immune suppressive and play a role in tumor maintenance and progression.
 MDSCs also obstruct therapies that seek to treat cancer through both immunotherapy and other non-immune means.

 MDSC activity was originally described as suppressors of T cells, in particular of CD8+ T-cell responses.
 The spectrum of action of MDSC activity also encompasses NK cells, dendritic cells and macrophages.

 Suppressor activity of MDSC is determined by their ability to inhibit the effector function of lymphocytes.
 Inhibition can be caused by different mechanisms.
 It is primarily attributed to the effects of the metabolism of L-arginine.
 Another important factor influencing the activity of MDSC is oppressive ROS.

 Effect of MMR vaccination

 MDSCs can also play a positive regulatory role.
-It is stated that MMR vaccine stimulates MDSC populations in people taking the vaccine, inhibiting septic inflammation and mortality that is broadly applicable not only to measles, mumps, and rubella, but extends to covid-19 induced cytokine inflammation.
-This vaccination inducement appears to be neither permanent nor chronic.
-Despite MDSC's being immunosuppressive in certain instances, the MMR vaccine itself is immunostimulatory.
+It is stated that MMR vaccine stimulates MDSC populations in people taking the vaccine, inhibiting septic inflammation and mortality that is broadly applicable not only to measles, mumps, and rubella, but extends to COVID-19 induced cytokine inflammation.
+This vaccine stimulation of MDSCs appears to be neither permanent nor chronic.
+Despite MDSCs being immunosuppressive in certain instances, the MMR vaccine itself is immunostimulatory.